Local Heroes

 Melton City Council

-Nicole was nominated by her colleague Aaron for achieving numerous positive outcomes for people with a disability and their carers, including leading the development of the council's Disability Action Plan and submitting a successful funding application for an additional Changing Places facility.
+Nicole was nominated by her colleague Aaron for achieving numerous positive outcomes for people with a disability and their carers.
+This included leading the development of council’s Disability Action Plan, submitting a successful funding application for an additional Changing Places facility and conducting an accessibility audit of shopfronts in the Melton town centre.

 2021 Runner-up